Managing replication slots

 Managed Service for PostgreSQL clusters can contain physical and logical replication slots:

-- Physical slots are created automatically based on replica hosts and used for data replication within the Managed Service for PostgreSQL cluster.
+- The service automatically creates physical slots for replica hosts and uses them for data replication within the Managed Service for PostgreSQL cluster.

-- Logical slots are created by users for logical replication of data across clusters, such as during change data capture (CDC).
+- Logical slots are created by users for logical data replication across clusters, for example, in CDC (Change Data Capture) scenarios.

 Viewing a list of logical replication slots